AnomalyUK/abelard/README.md

 archive has been created from a site's history that way, the public feeds are the easiest way of updating it.

+It automatically keeps the history of changes to the blog in a git format.
+The idea is that the archives can be shared and updated efficiently using git; if I have a nearly up-to-date abelard archive of a blog, I can update it from a current one using git update.
+That isn't working perfectly, the main problem being that the data provided by a blog export is not identical to that provided by a feed.
+In the case of wordpress, it isn't even close.

 Status
 ------